Planning a vacation to the island of Kauai in 2022? Well you’re in for the trip of a lifetime!

 Did someone say… chocolate?

 Oh yeah!
-One of the coolest and most unique things to do on the island of Kauai is to visit the Lydgate Kauai Chocolate Farm.
+One of the coolest and most off the beaten path things to do on the island of Kauai is to visit the Lydgate Kauai Chocolate Farm.

 Here, you’ll get to see exactly how chocolate is made starting at the cacao fruit all the way to packaging.
 You’ll also learn all about the specific facilities and tools needed in order to produce high-quality chocolate.